Create activity feed

 Recommended Approach

-OneSignal’s Event Streams feature offers a powerful way to create dynamic and personalized activity feeds by streaming real-time user events from your app to your backend systems or data warehouse.
-This enables you to build an activity feed that reflects in-app user behavior—such as follows, likes, comments, or purchases—without manually managing notifications or feed entries in your app.
+OneSignal’s Event Streams feature provides a scalable way to stream real-time events from your app to your backend systems or data warehouse.
+This lets you build a feed that reflects in-app user behavior—like follows, comments, purchases, or notification events—without manually updating the feed within your app.

 - Amazon Kinesis